-The problem with the sexual function ingredients category, according to Mr. Naguib, is that consumers want fast results, which can be achieved with something like Viagra.
+The problem with the sexual function ingredients category, according to Mr. Naguib, is that consumers want fast results, which can be achieved with something like Viaga.
 “When you tell people they have to take a product for a month or two, and they may or may not see improvement, they get disappointed and it turns them off.
-People always want to compare things to Viagra, so unless there is a comparison study, this will remain a marketing challenge,” he said.
+People always want to compare things to Viaga, so unless there is a comparison study, this will remain a marketing challenge,” he said.
 “Another thing that hurts the category is the amount of outlandish claims made on products, which make it hard to gain consumer confidence.”

 The biggest trend in the sexual function ingredients market is that companies are moving away from virility supplements with nasty side effects, according to Pharmachem’s Mr. Skop.
 “About a year ago companies started moving more toward ingredients with fewer side effects,” he said.
 “Most larger companies are shying away from controversial men’s ingredients like yohimbe, in favor of ingredients that are more likely to achieve the goal safely.”